larsjuhljensen/JensenLab/_pages/training_stringapp.md

 We will now examine the human proteins to see what pathways are enriched in this network.

 Next, we will retrieve functional enrichment for the human proteins.
-Go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** and keep the default p-value of 0.05.
+Go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** and keep the default settings.
 Homo sapiens will be selected by default in the species dropdown.
 It is currently only possible to retrieve enrichment for host proteins.
 A new STRING Enrichment tab will appear in the Table Panel.
 It contains a table of enriched terms and corresponding information for each enrichment category.
 Use the filter button in the top left of the STRING Enrichment panel to show only **KEGG Pathways**.
 Click on the draw charts icon to the right of the filter icon to plot the enrichment values on the network.

 _Which two KEGG pathways have the lowest p-values?
 Which host proteins are associated with the KEGG pathways "cell cycle"?
 (Hint: click on the associated row in the enrichment table to select the proteins with this term.)_